cardstack/card-pay-protocol/README.md

     - `PAYABLE_TOKENS` This is a comma separated list of bridged token addresses to pre-populate as tokens accepted by the Card Protocol
     - `GAS_FEE_RECEIVER` This is the address of an entity that will receive gas fees as prepaid cards are created.
 Ideally this is the relay gas payer address.
     - `GAS_FEE_CARD_WEI` This is the gas fee in units of CARD wei that is charged for the creation of each prepaid card.
+    - `GAS_TOKEN` This is the gas token used for paying merchants.
+This should be the address of the CARD.CPXD token, which is our gas token.

     The contract addresses that are created are saved in a `./openzeppelin/addresses-{network}.json` file.